Resonant Electro-optic Imaging for Microscopy at Nanosecond Resolution

 For single-molecule localization, we combine the lifetime image (gated and ungated frames) with an intensity image from the other detection path that is not modulated.
 This minimizes the effect of fluid-induced image shifts.
 Single-molecule localization images are analyzed using the ThunderSTORM imageJ plugin \cite{Ovesny2014ThunderSTORM:Imaging} to generate a super-resolution image.
 The localization coordinates are then used to compute the intensity ratio and lifetime estimates from the gated and ungated image frames.

-In order to determine lifetime error bars (standard error) for single molecules, the error in the measured intensity ratio is determined by combining background error, read noise, and shot-noise terms as:
+In order to determine lifetime error bars (standard error) for single molecules, the error in the measured intensity ratio is calculated by combining background error, read noise, and shot-noise terms as:

 where $N_p$ is the number of pixels summed, read noise $\sigma_{RN}$ is measured experimentally from dark frames and is scaled according to the number of frames used per lifetime estimate, and Poisson background error $\sigma_\mathrm{G}$ and $\sigma_\mathrm{U}$ are determined from mean background intensities in the frames (again summing over frames used in each lifetime estimate).